Running Addiction: 7 Signs You Are Addicted To Running

-While running can be an excellent way to improve your physical and mental health with its countless benefits, it can also lead to certain risks if taken too far, for example, becoming addicted to running.
+While running can be an excellent way to improve your physical and mental health with its countless positive effects and benefits, it can also lead to certain risks if taken too far.

-In this article, we will explore the signs and dangers of running addiction and give you tips on how to overcome it.
+In this guide, we will explore the warning signs and dangers of running addiction and give you tips on overcoming it.

 Running addiction is a behavioral addiction characterized by an obsessive focus on physical activity that often interferes with daily life activities and relationships.